VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 **LCD Display**

 The LCD display is mounted vertically on the bike frame because the frame was not wide enough for a 16\*2 display to be mounted horizontally.
 Therefore, the display is only capable of showing 2-digit numbers per row and unit definitions have to be painted next to the lcd.
 Upside of mounting the display vertically is that a proper battery bar can be displayed on it.
 8 extra custom characters (numbers 2,4,5,6,7,8,9 and a "half bar") are saved to the LCD display.
-A custom function is used to print numbers to the display.
-Custom symbols located in [CustomChar.c](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/EbikeBatteryRangeEstimator/CustomChar.c)
+Because of the LCD displays memory limit on custom symbols (8 custom characters), "0","1", "3" are reused "o", "-", "m".
+"Half bar" is used to increase battery capacity bar resolution to 5%. to Custom symbols can be found at [CustomChar.c](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/EbikeBatteryRangeEstimator/CustomChar.c)

 <img src="https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/pics/LCD_interface_scaled.jpg" width='400'>

-*Still missing decals to cover the horrible wiring :)*
+*Still missing decals to cover wiring mess :)*

 **GPS**